 Our residency program is one of the highest-ranked nationally and our fellowship programs train leaders in sports medicine, global health, population health, and research.

 Community Medicine Leadership Fellowship

 The Department of Family Medicine and Community Health at the Perelman School of Medicine is proud to announce the Community Medicine Leadership Fellowship for ACTION.
 The ACTION fellowship aims to strengthen the primary care workforce in underserved areas by supporting enhanced post-graduate training for primary care clinicians.
 This HRSA funded, one-year clinical fellowship trains primary care providers to develop, enhance, and implement essential population health skills in primary care settings.

-We are currently recruiting primary care providers for the next 2020-2021 cohort.
-Please contact us if you would like to learn more about this fellowship opportunity.
+We are still accepting applications!
+We are currently recruiting primary care providers for an off-cycle group.
+Please contact us if you would like to learn more about the fellowship opportunity.

 Applicants are required to submit: (1) Brief Letter of Interest; (2) Curriculum Vitae/Resume